petrachi/css_grid/README.md

 	                }
 ```

-I want to test it with the most commons versions of the css grid (twitter bootstrap for example) and provide correct config variable.
+Need to test it with the most commons versions of grid stylesheets (twitter bootstrap for example) and provide correct config variable.

 ## Contributing